twurple/twurple/docs/auth/index.md

-Welcome to the documentation of the Authentication module of Twurple, a library for NodeJS and the browser that aims to provide an easy interface to all of Twitch's programmatically available features.

-Please feel free to browse the menu on the left to get started with the library and to check out all the different available classes.

-## Installation

-To add Twitch authentication to your project, just execute:

-	yarn add @twurple/auth

-or using npm:

-	npm install @twurple/auth
+To use any part of the Twitch developer ecosystem, you first need to authenticate.

+Twurple uses a concept named **Authentication Providers** to provide different kinds of tokens to the other parts of the application.

-## Setting up authentication
+## Providers

 You can choose between different ways to authenticate:

 - To only ever use a single token determined at instantiation time, check out [Using a fixed token](/docs/auth/providers/static).
+  (This is mostly useful for quick prototyping and **not suitable for production apps**.)
 - If you want to run something more long-term, you may be interested in [auto-refreshing tokens](/docs/auth/providers/refreshing).
-- If you run an application that doesn't need user-specific data, you can use [app tokens](/docs/auth/providers/client-credentials).
+- If you run an application that doesn't need user-specific data (or for **EventSub**), you can use [app tokens](/docs/auth/providers/client-credentials).
 - If you are building an Electron app, you can use our premade [Electron auth provider](/docs/auth/providers/electron).
 - If you have special requirements, you can write your own provider by following the {@AuthProvider} interface.

-## If you're getting stuck...

-You can join the [Discord Server](https://discord.gg/b9ZqMfz) for support.